Xascrimson/aws_cognito_workshop/quickstart/content/docs/Fifth.md

 ![](/S3static.png)

-The reason why we use index.html is because when we build our react app, the page generated that we see is the index.html file.
+The reason why we use index.html is that when we build our react app, the page generated we see is the index.html file.

 Now we go back to our react app and navigate to 'src/package.json' and paste the following under 'scripts'.